langenhagen/experiments-and-tutorials/Rust/rust-hello-world/README.md

 # Rust project management tool
-rustc main.rs  # invoke the rust comiler, only works in this simple form with simple programs cargo build  # build via the higher level build system and package management tool `cargo` cargo run  # run your build
+rustc main.rs  # invoke the rust comiler, only works in this simple form with simple programs cargo new my_project  # create an empty scaffold for a my_project cargo build  # build via the higher level build system and package management tool `cargo` cargo run  # run your build

-# rustup ist the toolchain installer and manager
+# rustup ist the toolchain installer and manager, comparable with Python's `pyenv`
 rustup
-rustup update
+rustup install stable  # add the `stable` toolchain rustup update

 rustfmt myfile.rs  # format the given file